DiscoverAtlanta.com homepage

 Dunwoody: Streets of Dunwoody

-The parade route is approximately 2.7 miles and steps off from the intersection of Mount Vernon and Jett Ferry roads at 9 a.m.
-The parade proceeds west on Mount Vernon to Dunwoody Village, turns right onto Dunwoody Village Parkway, circles around the Parkway, and turns left into Dunwoody Village.
-The Festival Area will be on the Walgreens side of Dunwoody Village.
+The parade route is approximately 2.7 miles and steps off from the intersection of Mount Vernon Road and Jett Ferry Road at 9 a.m., proceeds west on Mount Vernon to Dunwoody Village, turns right onto Dunwoody Village Parkway, circles around the Parkway and left into Dunwoody Village in between First Watch and Citizens Bank.
+Volunteers will guide parade participants to parade parking (post office side).
+The Festival area will be on the Walgreens side of Dunwoody Village.
+It takes approximately one hour to walk the entire parade route.

 Kennesaw: Downtown Kennesaw